danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/ResNet.md

 The ResNext block is approximately an [[#Inception-ResNet]] block
 ![[Pasted image 20230713121418.png]]
 ## SENet
-Uses a **squeeze and excitation** module to capture global context ant to reweight channels in each block
+Uses a **squeeze and excitation** module to capture global context ant to reweight channels in each block.
 ![[Pasted image 20230718182801.png]]
 - squeeze = global average pooling
 - excitation = FC+ReLU+FC+sigmoid